Periodic Floer homology and Seiberg-Witten Floer cohomology: Introduction

-\begin{itemize} \item \(C\) has no point components. \item The complement in \(C \) of a finite set of points is a smooth, non-empty, 2-dimensional submanifold of \(\bbR \times M\) whose tangent space is \(J\)-invariant.
-Endow \(C\) with the complex structure and orientation induced from \(J\) away from these points. \item The integral over \(C \) of \(w _{\ff}\) is finite. \end{itemize} \paragraph{\it Remark.} The third item of this definition is equivalent to the requirement that \(C\) has finite engery with respect to the symplectic form \(\Omega_F\) in the sense of Hofer {\it et al.} (Cf. e.g. Section 5.3 in \cite{BEHWZ}).
+The third item of this definition is equivalent to the requirement that \(C\) has finite engery with respect to the symplectic form \(\Omega_F\) in the sense of Hofer {\it et al.} (Cf. e.g. Section 5.3 in \cite{BEHWZ}).
 Indeed, the integral \(\int_C w_\ff\) is what is termed ``\(\omega\)-energy'' in the aforementioned reference.
 On the other hand, the integral \(\int_{C\cap \{s\}\times M} dt \) is independent of \(s\) whenever it is well-defined, since slices of \(C\) at any \(s\in \bbR\) are all homologous in \(M\).
 Denote this constant by \(l\).
 (In our context, which will be described momentarily, \(l=d_\Gamma\)).
 Then

 This implies that the ``\(\lambda\)-energy'' in \cite{BEHWZ} is bounded automatically.

 To continue the digression, if \(\gamma \subset M\) is a closed integral curve of \(\partial_t\), then the cylinder \(\bbR \times \gamma \subset \bbR \times M\) is pseudoholomorphic.
 Cylinders of this sort are the only \(\bbR\)-invariant, irreducible pseudoholomorphic subvarieties.
 (A pseudoholomorphic subvariety is said to be irreducible when no finite set has disconnected complement).